I apologize for my hiatus1. Here’s a list of stuff I did/am doing.

-- Remember that internship I talked about a few months ago?
-That’s no longer happening since they couldn’t find housing4.
+- The internship I thought I had is no longer happening since they couldn’t find housing4.

 This coming summer, I’m planning on working in my college’s cafeteria again.
 At least I’ll get paid more than $7.25 since they increased wages from last year to encourage people to work there.
 In August, I’ll go back to Zimbabwe to meet up with my family who are going to Greece without me 😦5.

 I have no idea what I’ll do next week but stay tuned and something might happen.

 - It’s not I’ve been gone for that long.
 Talk about melodrama ↩